tnhaider/DLK/README.md

 This is the German Poetry Corpus, comprising over 70k poems.

-As it is German, it is called Deutscher Lyrik Korpus, DLK for short.
+As it is German, it is called Deutsches Lyrik Korpus, DLK for short.

 ## Format